bhavyavashisth/bahvyaportfolio/README.md

 Mobile friendly.

 # NOTE:
 - It's my personal website, so… do whatever you like with the code?
 I learned everything from StackOverflow, blog posts, and open-source code from other people.
-Pay it forward.